WebOrigami/docs/src/content/async-tree/jsonKeys.md

 - Every route that acts as a folder can define a `.keys.json` file.
 - The contents of this file must be an array of strings in JSON format listing the keys (names) of the files and subfolders published at that route.
-- A key may end in a trailing `/` to signal that the key is for a subfolder.
+- A key may follow the [trailing slash convention](interface.html#trailing-slash-convention) by ending in a trailing `/` slash to signal that the key is for a subfolder.
 If the site chooses not to do this, it should redirect to a route that ends in a trailing slash (e.g., from `/foo` to `/foo/`); the redirection itself will act as the signal that the route represents a folder.
 - The `.keys.json` file should not list its own name in the array of keys, nor should it include `"."` and `".."` entries for the folder itself and its parent.

 ## Example